LeonardoZanotti/gh-pages/README.md

 <img src="https://miro.medium.com/max/2560/1*UBPbXxCACLSygvXutPPGSA.jpeg" alt="Github pages" />

 # Github pages
-Github pages is a simple way to deploy your static site or markdown text with github just using your github repository.
+Github pages are a simple way to deploy your static site or markdown text with github using only your github repository.

 ## How to use
-If you want to host your project, it should be a static website like the one in this repo, made with only html, css and js for example, and should be pushed to the root of the repository.
+If you want to host your project, it should be a static website like the one in this repo, made only with html, css and js for example, and should be pushed to the root of the repository.

 To generate the github page you should create a branch named `gh-pages`.
-The project in this branch will be deployed by github automatically to *http://<username>.github.io/<repository>*.
+The project in this branch will be deployed by github automatically to **http://username.github.io/repository**.

 Example of this repo: https://leonardozanotti.github.io/gh-pages/

-If you project is pushed like my [Tour of Heroes project](https://github.com/LeonardoZanotti/Tour-of-Heroes), then you github page will load the markdown file.
+If you project is pushed like my [Tour of Heroes project](https://github.com/LeonardoZanotti/Tour-of-Heroes), then you github page will load only the markdown file.

 Example of markdown file on github page: https://leonardozanotti.github.io/Tour-of-Heroes/